matthewdraper/countries-api/README.md

 # Countries API Demo
-I build this out using React as the main Js framework.
+I built this out using React as the main Js framework.
 There are some files that I would not normally commit to the repo, such as the `.env`.
 I did this to make it easier to run.